yousiftouma/cygni-talent-deploy/readme.md

 ...

-## Prereqs
+## Pre requisites

-TODO: fork repository to your own account
+- Fork this repository to your own GitHub account
+- `ssh` client installed on your machine

 ## Step 00 - basic deployment